 In general, there are two types of stock brokerage firms:

-Full service brokers: these offer you advise on what you should be buying, what not to buy, and when to buy.
-Most of them charge for their advice, and usually have a set quota to meet.
+Full-service brokers: this offers you advice on what you should be buying, what not to buy, and when to buy.
+Most of them charge for their advice and usually have a set quota to meet.
 So, take great care when listening to their advice.
-Plus, they might have a vested interest to sell a given security, since many IPOs are typically provided by full-service broker firms.
+Plus, they might have a vested interest to sell given security since full-service broker firms typically provide many IPOs.

-They also have a full-fledged research division that ideally searches and scrutinizes the market to find stocks that they are certain are going to move up.
-But you have to pay for the research, but there’s nothing wrong about it provided you’re aware of it.
+They also have a full-fledged research division that ideally searches and scrutinizes the market to find stocks that they are certain will move up.
+But you have to pay for the research, but there’s nothing wrong with it provided you’re aware of it.